mwcproject/mwc-wallet/doc/atomic_swaps.md

 the swap trade parameters and Buyer destination address.
 The seller can use the `swap_start` command to create a swap trade.
 Please note, this command will not start the atomic swap trade.

-This example creates an atomic swap trade where 5.6 MWC traded to 0.087 BCH.
+This example creates an atomic swap trade where 5.6 MWC traded to 0.087 BTC.
 MWC transactions will require 500 confirmations, and
-BCH transactions will require 6 confirmations.
+BTC transactions will require 6 confirmations.
 The time interval required for the message exchange and redeem are 1 hour (60 minutes).
-The BCH redeem address is n4GUrta1qhA1Zgy4DUkmDgxULtJKjDhEc6.
+The BTC redeem address is n4GUrta1qhA1Zgy4DUkmDgxULtJKjDhEc6.
 The seller will lock the funds first.

 ```
 $ mwc-wallet cli